 At Ralph Sadleir we take great pride in our uniform and our pupils are expected to conform to the uniform code.
 We would like to thank you in advance, for your help and support in ensuring that your child is always smartly turned out.

 Children with hair past shoulder length or whose fringe is affecting their vision are required to tie it back neatly.
-All pupils should retain their natural hair colour and not use tints/dyes, gel and hair decorations during term time, extreme shaved styles or those with patterns will not be acceptable.
+All pupils should retain their natural hair colour and not use tints/dyes or hair decorations during term time.
+Extreme shaved styles or those with patterns will not be acceptable.
 Make-up, acrylic nails and/or nail varnish should not be worn.

 School uniform should be functional not fashionable in terms of safety, durability and comfort, and should be suitable for the weather and school buildings, grounds and furniture.

 Each item of clothing, including sports kit should be marked with the pupil’s name in order to help us to return lost property to the owner.
 Games and P.E. kit should be brought to school on Games and Physical Education days and taken home again.
-A bag suitable for carrying books and equipment to and from school is recommended, preferably black or navy.
+A bag suitable for carrying books and equipment to and from school is recommended and must be black or navy.